 Our Role as a Church School

-Whixall C.E.
-Primary School is a Church School.
+Our school is a Church School.
 We have established links with the parishes of Edstaston and Whixall, where we hold special services at least once per term.
 We also visit these churches as part of our work in RE.

-We share religious stories, teachings and hymns which celebrate half termly themes in collective worship.
+We share religious stories, teachings, and hymns which celebrate half termly themes in collective worship.
 Collective worship takes place every day and allows for a quiet reflective time.
 These reflective times of worship give all children some experience of stillness as well as time to think, talk and celebrate achievements.

 At Whixall C.E.
 Primary School and Nursery, we hold a core set of Christian Values: